bilalisz/nytimes-most-popular/README.md

 Location: src/components/AppHeader.tsx

 Purpose:
-The header component that appears at the top of every page, containing the logo and period selector.
+The header component, which contains the logo and period selector, appears at the top of every page.

 Key Features:
 Displays the application logo